Ahmed-AlMutaz/fruit-veg--classification-app/README.md

 The model will display the predicted class and the confidence score.

 🧠 Model
-The model was trained on a custom dataset and saved as:
+The model was trained on a custom dataset and saved in Keras format as:

-classify_Image3.h5 (Keras model)
+classify_Image3.h5

-Note: Due to GitHub's file size limit, the model file might be hosted externally (Google Drive, etc.).
+📌 Note: You don’t need to download the model manually.
+Just run the notebook fruits-vegetables.ipynb and it will automatically download the model file for you if it's not already available.

 📂 File Structure
 ```